 GENDERED SPEECH: COMPARISON TOOL

-The GENDERED SPEECH: COMPARISON TOOL, located immediately below the database table, is a visualisation programme that allows users to juxtapose elements in the database and see how they match up with regard to the amount of female and male speech within a selected corpus.
+The GENDERED SPEECH: COMPARISON TOOL, located immediately below the database table, is a visualisation programme that allows users to juxtapose elements in the database and see how they match up with regard to the amount of female and male speech (based on the primary external expression and performance of gender provided by the text) within a selected corpus.
 You can compare a series of plays, authors, national corpora, plays written for this troupe or venue in mind as opposed to another… and thus provide a panoramic view of a selection of early modern European plays as it pertains to their dynamics of gender and protagonism.

 The tool is linked to the SEARCH DATABASE function above, i.e. whatever you see in the table is exactly what will be visually represented in the columns below.
 If you filter/sort the results in the table with the filter boxes (shown above), the same will happen in the columns below.
 The default view is of 25 plays, but you can change that to 1, 5, 10, 50, 100 or to show all in the top left corner of the table.
 You can also change it to group the selected results into authors, countries, modes, genres, troupes and venues by clicking on the different tabs on top of the columns.

 On the top right corner of the tool you can click on the EXPORT button to show the results in full screen, print them, or to export them either as spreadsheets (.csv/.xlsx) or as images (.pdf/.png/.jpeg/.svg).

 HOW TO CITE

 - INDIVIDUAL PLAY CHART: “Author, Title” in David J. Amelang (coord.), Rolecall: A Database of Characters in Early Modern European Theatre [http://www.rolecall.eu], date accessed: dd/MM/YYYY.